ids/cluster-builder/README.md

 * The example esxi cluster inventory files are based on a bridged network of 192.168.1.0.
 If this doesn't match your ESXi environment, you will need to create your own inventory file based on the example.
 ---

-> You will be prompted for the ESXi root password as it is required as the ovftool - which does not appear to work with passwordless SSH.
+> You will be prompted for the ESXi root password as it is required for the ovftool - which does not appear to work with passwordless SSH.

 > TODO: Future enhancements would switch to using PowerCLI or the vSphere API for remote control.